ansible-collections/netapp.ontap/README.md

 ### Minor Changes
   - na_ontap_bgp_peer_group - added new option `use_peer_as_next_hop`, requires ONTAP 9.9 or later.
   - na_ontap_volume - new option `snapshot_locking` added in REST, requires ONTAP 9.12 or later.
+  - na_ontap_volume - new option `activity_tracking` added in REST, requires ONTAP 9.10 or later.

 ### Bug Fixes
   - na_ontap_export_policy_rule - fix issue with idempotency in REST.